tomasdelclaux/erlandBitcoin/README.md

 ```
 CPU to Realtime Ratio ~= 3.9

-This ratio was achived with the following actor configuration:
+This ratio was achived with the following actor configuration and entering 5 as the input for number of leading zeroes on the bitcoinServer:
 ```
 -define(NUM_THREADS_SERVERS, 1).
 -define(NUM_SERVER_WORKERS, 4).